 When you can get a return decision

 - The IND rejects your application for a residence permit or extension of a residence permit.
-The return decision is part of this negative decision.
+The return decision is part of this decision.

 - The IND withdraws your residence permit.
 The return decision is part of this decision.

-Consequences return decision
+Consequences of a return decision

-Postponement of consequences of return decision
+Postponement of the consequences of a return decision

 - You have received a negative decision on your application for a residence permit.
 You objected or appealed against the decision to court in time.
 The decision states that you are allowed to wait for the decision in the Netherlands.